spadala13/spadala13/readme.md

 # Hey👋, I'm Neha!

 I'm a passionate student data scientist/analytics engineer and developer in my 4th year pursuing a Computer Science and Business Adminstration Double Degree at the University of Waterloo and Wilfrid Laurier University.
-🎓 Here's a glimpse into my coding journey:

 ## About Me
 - 🍫 Currently developing data pipelines and extracting sweet insights at Hershey's
-- 🌱 Always learning and exploring new technologies
+- 🌱 Always eager to learn something new
-- 👯 Looking to collaborate on innovative ML projects
 - 🚗 Catch me swimming or watching Formula 1 during my free time

 ## Technologies & Tools